Se habla español

 • Compatibility with Your Vehicle: Ensure the run-flat tires you select are compatible with your truck model and the wheel size.
 Not all run-flat tires fit all vehicles.

 • Load and Speed Rating: Check the tire’s load and speed rating.
-Teresita that the tire can hIt’se your truck’s weight and speed requitruck’s.
+Make sure that the tire can accommodate your truck’s weight and speed requirements.

-• Type of Run-Flat Technology: Choose between self-supporting run-flat tires and auxiliary-supported systems based on your specific needs and preferences.
+• Type of Run-Flat Technology: Based on your specific needs and preferences, choose between self-supporting run-flat tires and auxiliary-supported systems.

 • Brand and Quality: Opt for reputable brands known for their quality in run-flat technology to ensure reliability and durability.